• School Nomination

 About

-The Student of the Year – Special Award for Most Nurturing Environment is presented to a school that has provided notable support and encouragement to help students with different talents realise their full potential.
-This could be in academic subjects or extracurricular activities, by paving the way to tertiary education and sought-after careers, or perhaps by opening up new possibilities for those who are unsure of which direction to take.
+The Student of the Year – Special Award for Most Nurturing Environment is presented to a school that has provided notable support and encouragement to help students with diverse talents realise their full potential.
+This includes paving the way to tertiary education and sought-after careers, or opening up new possibilities for those who are daring to navigate the unknown.

-As such, one of the essential tasks for schools is to create an environment which provides this support.
-It may come in the form of personal guidance, practical advice, words of encouragement or a well-timed intervention to get someone back on track.
+As such, an essential task for schools is to create an environment that provides this vital support.
+It may come in the form of personal guidance, practical advice, or the encouragement needed to step forward with purpose.

-In fact, many Hong Kong schools have always gone well beyond that.
-Each year, the Special Award for Most Nurturing Environment aims to highlight instances where schools have gone out of their way to assist students and the wider community.
+Many Hong Kong schools go well beyond that.
+Each year, this award highlights instances where schools have gone out of their way to assist students and the wider community.

 Judging Criteria

-1. Practical support and initiatives to help students and the community - 85%
+1. Practical support and initiatives to foster holistic student development within the school and beyond - 85%

 2. Overall mission and plans for the future - 15%